angular/angular/src/cdk/schematics/ng-update/update-schematic.md

 | V7 | Upgrade from any version to v7.0.0 |
 | V8 | Upgrade from any version to v8.0.0 |

-Note that the migrations run _in order_ if multiple versions are transitively targeted.
+Note that the migrations run _in order_ if multiple versions are implicitly targeted.
 For example, consider an application which uses Angular Material v5.0.0.
-In case the developer runs `ng update`, the Angular CLI **only** installs V7 and runs the V6 and V7 migrations in order.
+In case the developer runs `ng update`, the Angular CLI **only** installs V7 and runs the V6 and V7 migrations _in order_.

-This shows that the we technically need to keep all migrations from V5 in this code base, because the CLI usually only installs the latest version and expects all version migrations to be present.
+This shows that we technically need to keep all migrations in the code base because the CLI usually only installs the latest version and expects all migrations for past major versions to be present.

 ## Update concept

 The goal of the update schematic is to automatically migrate code that is affected by breaking changes of the target version.
-Most of the time, we can apply such automatic migrations, but there are also a few breaking changes that cannot be migrated automatically.
+Most of the time we can apply such automatic migrations, but there are also a few breaking changes that cannot be migrated automatically.

-In that case, our goal should be to notify the developer about the breaking change that needs developer attention.
+In that case, our goal should be to notify the developer about the breaking change that needs attention.

 ## Transforming TypeScript files

-In order to automatically migrate TypeScript source files, we take advantage of the `tslint` which allows us to create custom rules that can:
+In order to automatically migrate TypeScript source files, we take advantage of the TypeScript Compiler API which allows us to parse and work with the AST of project source files.
+We built a small framework for analyzing and updating project source files that is called `update-tool`.

-* Easily `visit` specific types of TypeScript nodes (e.g. `visitClassDeclaration`)
-* Structure migrations based on the _upgrade data_ or type of migration (different TSLint rules)
-* Easily apply replacements / fixes for specific TypeScript nodes.
-* Easily report breaking changes at TypeScript nodes that cannot be migrated automatically
-* Double check for rule migrations (TSLint always runs rule again after migrations have been applied)
+The `update-tool` has been specifically built with the goal of being extremely fast and flexible.
+This tool had to be built because our initial `ng update` implementation which leveraged `tslint` caused various problems:

+* No support for HTML templates and stylesheets (workaround was needed)
+* Reruns all upgrade lint rules after file has been updated (significant performance issue for projects with a lot of files)
+* Recreates the TypeScript program each time a source file has been updated (significant memory pressure for big TypeScript projects, causing OOM exceptions)
+* TSLint recursively visits the nodes of all source files for each upgrade lint rule (performance issue)
+* TSLint is not guaranteed to be installed in CLI projects.
+See: https://github.com/angular/angular-cli/issues/14555
+* TSLint replacements lead to memory leaks due to the retained TypeScript nodes
+* No way to have a *global analysis* phase since lint rules are only able to visit source files.
+* No flexibility. i.e.
+  * No way to ensure source files are only analyzed a single time
+  * No way to implement a progress bar
+  * No easy way to add support for HTML templates or stylesheets

+All of these problems that `tslint` had, have been solved when we built the `update-tool`.
+The tool currently has the following differences compared to `tslint`:

+* Integrated support for the HTML templates and stylesheets
+* Only runs migration rules once per source file.
+  * Even if a source file is part of multiple TypeScript projects.
+* Program is only created once per TypeScript project.
+Also the type checker is only retrieved once.
+* Migration failures are guaranteed to not retain `ts.Node` instances (avoiding a common tslint memory leak)
+* Replacements are performed within the virtual file system (best practice for schematics)
+* TypeScript program is only recursively visited **once**
+* Full flexibility (e.g. allowing us to implement a progress bar)
+* Possibility to have a *global analysis* phase (unlike with tslint where only individual source files can be analyzed)

 There also other various concepts for transforming TypeScript source files, but most of them don't provide a simple API for replacements and reporting.
 Read more about the possible